 Supporting children with educational and physical needs

-At GEMS Twickenham Primary Academy we recognise that all children have a right to a broad, balanced relevant and differentiated curriculum.
+At Twickenham Primary Academy we recognise that all children have a right to a broad, balanced relevant and differentiated curriculum.
 We aim to create a happy, educationally exciting and positive environment in which all pupils can develop to their full potential.
 We recognise that children are individuals, that each one has needs special to him or her.

 We aim to:

 We adopt a whole school approach to special educational needs.
 No pupil will be refused admission to school on the basis of his or her special educational need although we will be clear about what the school can provide in its start-up phase.
 We will not discriminate against disabled children and we will take all reasonable steps to provide effective educational provision.
 All staff work to ensure inclusion of all pupils and to ensure that pupils with special educational needs and disabilities can fulfill their potential and achieve optimal educational outcomes.
 All areas of school life are inclusive and the teaching is tailored towards individual learning providing challenge and support; encouraging everyone to reach their full potential.
 Staff provide a positive ethos to enable the children to work towards the development of life skills and instill life-long learning aspirations for everyone through a range of activities which are fun and enjoyable.

 We have a register of our SEND pupils and each pupil has an individual educational plan (IEP) to identify areas for development, provision that is in place, targets and action points.
 The IEPs are drawn up by our SENCO with input from the class teacher, parents and the pupil if appropriate.
 Our SENCO works closely with the Principal to implement early intervention strategies.
 These range from differentiated activities to support in and outside the classroom.
 We have strong links with our Local Authority Educational Psychology and Mental and Emotional Welfare services.
 They provide training for staff, workshops for pupils and some support for individual pupils.